Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose informal assessment if:

-You prefer fluid, ongoing feedback over static categories
+You prefer ongoing feedback over static categories

 You've had negative experiences with assessments in the past

-The Real Decision Framework: What's Actually Broken?
+The Decision Framework: Start with What's Actually Broken

-If you're experiencing trust issues or emotional distance: Prioritize transformation-focused coaches with psychological training who can handle the deeper relational work.
+If you're experiencing trust issues or emotional distance: Prioritize transformation-focused coaches with psychological training who can handle deeper relational work.

 Fit Matters More Than Credentials

-The best cofounder coach for your team isn't necessarily the one with the most impressive background—it's the one whose approach matches your goals, comfort level, and actual challenges.
+The best cofounder coach for your team isn't necessarily the one with the most impressive background.
+It's the one whose approach matches your goals, comfort level, and actual challenges.

 Your partnership is too important to leave to chance.
+But it's also too important to get the wrong kind of help.